skywatcher-uk/soliscloud/README.md

 Just in case the schedule needs to be set on an individual inverter, the method ```set_charge_discharge_schedules``` is available on the inverter.

-If you want to set the schdule at the SolisCloud level, this can be carried out using the method ```set_inverter_charge_discharge_schedule```.
+If you want to set the schedule at the SolisCloud level, this can be carried out using the method ```set_inverter_charge_discharge_schedule```.

 Managing schedules can be done using individual schedules or using the